Last updated on April 1, 2026

 Woodland Cemetery

 Doran, the Siege Tower may be an elderly treefolk, but this deck is anything but slow.
-Despite most of your creatures having little to no power, you’re an aggressive deck looking to capitalize on Doran’s ability.
-But you’re not wholly reliant on Doran; there are enough redundant versions of the effect that this deck operates without your commander.
+Despite most of your creatures having little to no power, Doran goes aggressive and looks to capitalize on it’s toughness matters across the board ability.
+A few board wipes become very one-sided like Expel the Interlopers and The Battle of Bywater.
+You're not wholly reliant on Doran; there are enough redundant versions of the effect like Abzan commander, Bedrock Tortoise, Huatli, the Sun's Heart, and Assault Formation that this deck operates just fine without your commander.

-This deck takes advantage of cards like Nyx-Fleece Ram and Runic Armasaur that were designed as defensive options and turns them into aggressive beaters.
+Take advantage of high toughness creatures like the plant option on Skinshifter, the five toughness on Nyx-Fleece Ram, and Runic Armasaur that were designed as defensive options and turn them into aggressive beaters.
 Who doesn’t love a 2-mana 5/5 that gains life every turn?
-Your creatures become overstated for their costs with Doran or a similar effect.

 You lean heavily on green creatures with lots of stats for their cost to make up most of your offensive and defensive forces in the deck.
 They also give you access to the invaluable ramp and fixing to enable your 3-color strategy.
-When paired with white’s excellent removal and black card draw, this deck is a force to reckon with.
+When paired with utility lands like Access Tunnel, white’s excellent removal and black's card draw, this deck is resilient and strong.

 Faldorn, Dread Wolf Herald | Illustration by Jason A. Engle